Rareloop/lumberjack/README.md

 Simply put, this is where your **css**, **javascript** and **images** live (& **fonts** too).
 We advice developing the frontend in isolation, so these directories should only contain production-ready scripts (e.g. minified & concatenated).

-### rare
+### lumberjack

 This is where the magic happens.
 It comes bootstrapped with all sorts of goodies out the box, and can also be extended with ease.

-The bootstrapping is triggered in `functions.php`, and from there it autoloads any classes under the `Rare` namespace that are being referenced in our code.
+The bootstrapping is triggered in `functions.php`, and from there it autoloads any classes under the `Lumberjack` namespace that are being referenced in our code.

 **bootstrap.php**